FailAcademy/learning/wdp-toronto/_projects/project-01.md

 ---
 layout: project
-title: Project 1 / Part 1 - Aloha Homepage
+title: Project 1 - Aloha Homepage
-due: Tuesday, October 10th (beginning of class)
+due: Tuesday, January 23rd (beginning of class)
 ---

-For the Project 1, you're going to create a homepage for your client the Aloha Apparel Co.
-The first part of this project will focus on building out the HTML and CSS components of this responsive website.
+For Project 1, you're going to create a homepage for your client the Aloha Apparel Co. using HTML and CSS.

-Next week, we'll work on adding interactivity to the site with JS :)
+Then you will add interactivity to this website with JS, and implement a mobile-first, responsive layout with flexbox (optimized for the three required screen sizes).

 You can [download the project files here](https://s3-us-west-2.amazonaws.com/red-wdp/project-files/project-01.zip).